Dirty-Craft/telemine/README.md

 telegram.bot_token=
 telegram.group_id=

-# You can set a proxy for calling the Telegram APIs if you want
+# You can set a HTTP proxy for calling the Telegram APIs if you want
-proxy.type=
 proxy.host=
 proxy.port=
-# The proxy.type can be "http" or "socks".
-Example:
-#proxy.type=socks
-#proxy.host=127.0.0.1
-#proxy.port=1080

 # The `feature.*` options can be used to enable/disable different features
 # All the features and enabled by default